 Under public management, denoted by the superscript p, the firm is run by the public firm's manager.
 She receives subsidies from the government, or pays cash transfers to it, according to the financial viability of her project.
 Her instantaneous utility is equal to where T_0 is an up-front transfer to the firm, and T_t is a transfer at time t.
-This utility can be positive when the public firm's manager is able to extract rents.
-However it cannot be negative as we assume that the public firm's manager has an outside option with value normalized to zero so that $U_t \geq 0$.11 The government's cash-flow rights over the public
+We assume that the public firm's manager has an outside option, which value is normalized to zero, so that her utility is always positive: $U_t \geq 0.13$ The government's cash-flow rights over the public firm hence come with the requirement that the firm breaks even at any point in time.
+The transfers cover the public firm instantaneous profits and losses so that $T_0 = K$ for t = 0 and $T_t = U_t - [P(Q_t)Q_t - \beta Q_t]$ for t > 0.
+Therefore, the government's objective function is given by